b-long/awesome-static-hosting-and-cms/README.md

 A collection of awesome static hosting providers, content management systems, and curated articles.

+## Inspiration

+Most importantly, this list wouldn't exist without the excellent work that's been done to create the [**Awesome Static Website Services**](https://github.com/aharris88/awesome-static-website-services) list.
+Adam has curated some of the best resources, across a wide range, to help people develop their sites.

+We don't want to repeat that content, _go read the original!_

 ## Free hosts
 - **GitHub** : (web: [github.com](https://github.com))
 - **GitLab** : (web: [gitlab.com](https://gitlab.com))